jyvo/toronto-bike-share-analysis/README.md

 ### Other Commands

-**Jupyter Notebook Setup**
+**Jupyter Notebook Kernel Setup**
-With the virtual environment active, run the following to register the kernel with Jupyter (name can be replaced)
+With the virtual environment active, run the following to register the environment's kernel with Jupyter (name can be replaced)
 ```sh
 python -m ipykernel install --user --name=tbsa_venv
 ```